-The documentation must provide enough information to decide what is an appropriate academic adjustment or reasonable accommodation.
-If the documentation does not meet the College's requirements, students will be informed in a timely manner as to what additional documentation they need to provide.
+The documentation must provide enough information to decide what an appropriate, reasonable accommodation is.
+If the documentation does not meet the College's requirements, students will be informed in a timely manner as to what additional documentation is needed.
 In some instances, this may require a new evaluation.
-(The College is not required to conduct or pay for a new evaluation to document a disability and the need for an academic adjustment or accommodation.)
+(The College is not required to conduct or pay for a new evaluation to document a disability and the need for an accommodation.)